Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 Metrics Advisor for Equipment will generate the following plot where you can see:

--  `Anomaly score` is the raw output of the model on which the model makes a decision.  `Anomaly score` will have a value from 0-1.78.  `Anomaly score` usually will indicate a anomaly rise or decline respectively.
+-  `Anomaly score` is the raw output of the model on which the model makes a decision.
+The anomaly score will have a value from 0-1.78.
+An anomaly score usually will indicate an anomaly rise or decline, respectively.
 -  `Anomaly` indicates an anomaly at the current timestamp.
 -  `Not Anomaly` indicates the current timestamp is not an anomaly.